TempleEight/temple-docs/TempleEight/docs/welcome.md

 ### If you're here, it's because you want to know about Temple:

 > Know about Temple and just want to get going?
-Check out the [Quickstart Guide](quickstart)
+Check out the [Getting Started Guide](guide/getting-started)

 **Temple** is a software framework for automatically generating routine microservices based on a high level DSL, leaving you to focus on the business logic specific to your system.